Skip to main content

 Key Takeaway

-- Uninsured/underinsured motorist coverage is critical in Florida, where an estimated 20% of drivers lack adequate insurance
+• Uninsured/underinsured motorist coverage is worth serious review in Florida, where an estimated 20.6% of drivers were uninsured in 2023

 1. Hired and Non-Owned Auto (HNOA)